There’s nothing like a Kauai sunset and there’s no place better to see it than on the water.

 Hanalei means “lei-shaped bay” and names a valley, town, river, and bay.
 Hanalei is a fertile coastal plain, surrounded by beautiful emerald mountains, rich soils, and several waterfalls feeding streams and rivers.
-From our Hanalei boat tours you see beautiful beaches, dramatic mountains, and clear waters have attracted visitors from all over the world.
-It has been the home to many surfing champions and is now the favorite retreat of many well-known celebrities and experienced travelers.
+From our Hanalei boat tours you will see the beautiful beaches, dramatic mountains, and clear waters that have attracted visitors from all over the world.
+Hanalei and surrounding areas have been the home to many surfing champions and is now the favorite retreat of many well-known celebrities and experienced travelers.
 Many historic sites, bridges, churches, and buildings remind you of Hanalei’s rich past.

 Your check-in destination is in the heart of Hanalei town.
 Tahiti Nui Restaurant has been a landmark in Hanalei for many years.
-It is known for its classic, local-style musical performers and authentic hula dancers.
+It is known for its classic, local-style musical performers, authentic hula dancers and of course, great food and drinks.
 It has gained notoriety in recent years after being featured in the movie The Descendants, starring George Clooney.

 As early as the 1950s, Hollywood began to frequent Hanalei and the remote landscapes of the north shore of Kauai.
-South Pacific was one of the first movies to draw attention to the area, filmed in 1957, it featured many recognizable areas in Hanalei and Ha’ena, coining the mountains along the northern stretch of the bay “Bali Hai.”
+South Pacific was one of the first movies to draw attention to the area, filmed in 1957, it featured many recognizable areas in Hanalei and Ha’ena, coining the mountains along the northern stretch of the bay “Bali Hai”.
 Other popular movies that featured Hanalei include: the 1976 version of King Kong, Jurassic Park, and Dragonfly.
-Famous movie stars including Pierce Brosnan and Ben Stiller have made Hanalei their home away from home.
+Famous movie stars continue to make Hanalei their home away from home.

 Hanalei Bay is the largest bay on Kauai and a perfect crescent shape.
 There are two miles of shoreline expanding from Puu Poa in the east and ends at Makahoa Point in the west.
 Many beach parks and public facilities including restrooms, showers, picnic tables, and pavilions stretch along the bay.